MULTISENSORY QUEER STORYTELLING · R&D CALL OUT OUT

 A hidden life inside it.

-Two people enter the experience together.
-They don’t speak to each other.
-They don’t interact.
-They witness, side by side, the interior world of an older gay man and the hidden self he carried alongside his visible life, for years, sometimes for decades.
+A handcrafted box containing fragments of a life: objects, images, sound, text.
+One person enters the experience and witness the interior world of an older gay man — and the hidden self he carried alongside his visible life, for years, sometimes for decades.

 Duration